 -

-Introduction: Briefly explain the purpose of the policy and its scope.
+Introduction: Briefly explain the purpose of the policy, its scope, and clarify that it is a public document.

 -